 Why is engineering important?

-Because engineers have made improvements to medical technology, the healthcare field has grown a lot in the past few years.
+Because engineers have made improvements to medical technology, the healthcare field has grown in the past few years.
 The help of technology has also saved many lives.
 Engineers’ work made it possible to send a person into space.

 How to choose from engineering universities?

 - Ask current students what they think the college could do better.
 Every school has things that work well and things that don’t.
-Make sure you can handle the worst flaws of any college you consider attending.
+Make sure you can handle the flaws of any college you consider attending.

 - College rankings can help you compare schools, but you shouldn’t let them decide for you.